Table Of Contents

 3.1.
 The story of the pass

 However, in the early 1990s, when the Vietnamese government allowed overseas Vietnamese to send money to their relatives in the country, the village quickly changed flesh.
-Up to 90% of the villagers have relatives residing abroad, mostly in the US.
+There are up to 90% of the villagers have relatives residing abroad, mostly in the US and England.

 The rapid change in life led to the development of the cemetery population when many families were willing to spend a lot of money to repair and build bigger and beautiful tombs for their relatives.